5 Signs You’re a Functioning Alcoholic

 Signs of a Functioning Alcoholic

-Functioning alcoholics use alcohol to deal with mental health issues like anxiety, depression and PTSD.
-These can all impact how well someone can get through their day to day tasks, and the reality is that self-medicating can work.. until it doesn’t.
+- Drinking to deal with mental health problems: Functioning alcoholics use alcohol to deal with mental health issues like anxiety, depression and PTSD.
+These can all impact how well someone can get through their day to day tasks, and the reality is that self-medicating can work...until it doesn’t.

 Unfortunately, this never works in the long run, and in the case of a functioning alcoholic leads to a continuing need for more: more money, more success, more alcohol.